-In order for an individual to become a licensed nurse in lowa, the person must first graduate from a state board approved nursing program.
+For an individual to become a licensed nurse in lowa, the person must first graduate from a state board approved nursing program.

-Information pertaining to individual criminal records prior to completion of an education program cannot be obtained from the lowa Board of Nursing.
+Information pertaining to individual criminal records prior to completion of an education program cannot be obtained from the Iowa Board of Nursing.
 Questions concerning acceptance into a nursing program, due to history of a criminal conviction(s), will need to be addressed by the nursing program.